Last Updated and Effective Date - January 16, 2020

-We use the information we collect and receive for the following purposes:
+We use each of the categories of information we collect and receive for the following business purposes:

 We also may use the information we collect and receive for other purposes that may be described to you at the point of collection or for which you provide your consent.

 We may share information that we collect and receive with third parties when we have your consent or as described below.

 We share information with the following types of third parties:

-We also may share other information with third parties in a manner that does not identify particular users, including, for example, aggregated information.
+We also may share other information with third parties in a manner that does not identify particular users, including, for example, aggregated or deidentified information.